alipzsh/knowledge-base/narrow_recon.md

+05 05-06
 # phase zero

 - work with the website like a *normal* user
-- build a mindmap for the app
-- don't get into the rabbit hole of testing without browsing the webstie
+- create a mind map of functionalities (don't get into the rabbit hole of testing without first browsing the website) that you are going to use later on to test your check list.
-- figure as much functionality as possible.
-- it's huge opportunity to access the paid plans
+- accessing the paid plans will give you considerable opportunity

 # answer these questions

 ## what is the application used for

-- overall business logic
+- it's overall business logic
-- the failure of confidentiality; understand what is important for the aplication/ team (something dangerous else where else might not be important here, e.g. email address leak)
+- the failure of confidentiality; understand what is important for the team (something dangerous else where else might not be important here, e.g. email address leak)
-- the failure of integrity the integrity of which stuff is important for the team.
+- the failure of integrity; the integrity of the stuff that are important for the team.

 ## does the application have a special threat model

-e.g.
+EX:

 - getting 50% off in a internet taxi app.
-- changing stuff without permission.
 - adding users more than limit on a invite only application.

 ## how does the application pass data

+you should be able to know how the data is being transmitted and the differences between them (e.g. capcut; [react](react) REST API)

-- UI + backend
+- UI + back-end
 - simple web app + jQuery
 - single page web application + rest API / graphQL
 - web-socket communication
-- a comination of some of the above
+- a combination of some of the above

 ## how are users handled

-- what are authentication shcemes
+- what are the authentication schemes
 - cookies, JWT, toke, ...
 - 2FA implementation
 - account delegations (giving your account to others)
 - are there other users levels
 - is there any authentication transfer

-## previous security vulnearbilities
+## previous security vulnerabilities

-apps could have specific weaknesses look into public reports
+Apps could have specific weaknesses --> look into public reports

 ## is it using third parties

-- why is it being used? saving data?
+- why is it being used?
+Saving data?
-- if the third party has it's own bugbounty, skip it, it's a whole other program.
+- if the third party has it's own bug bounty, skip it, it's a whole other program.
-- if the third party is not well known, wrok on it too.
+- if the third party is not well known, work on it too.

 ## read API documentation

-if available, read, implement. it's hard but could work out.
+If available, read, implement.
+It's hard but gives you much deeper insight.

-## eye catchings to work on
+# eye catchings to work on

-first work on these
+First work on these

 - authentication class
   - oauth (all providers)